alecsliger/instaproxy/README.md

 ## Step 5

-Run the script and you are done
+Run the redeploy script.
+It works for both deployment and re-deployment

 ```bash
 ./redeploy.sh